MarvellEmbeddedProcessors/atf-marvell/docs/user-guide.md

 #### ARM FVP platform specific build options

 *   `FVP_USE_GIC_DRIVER`   : Selects the GIC driver to be built.
 Options:
+    -    `FVP_GIC600`      : The GIC600 implementation of GICv3 is selected
     -    `FVP_GICV2`       : The GICv2 only driver is selected
     -    `FVP_GICV3`       : The GICv3 only driver is selected (default option)
     -    `FVP_GICV3_LEGACY`: The Legacy GICv3 driver is selected (deprecated)